Mirror's Edge Catalyst

-Mirror's Edge Catalyst is a first-person action-adventure platform game developed by DICE and published by Electronic Arts.
-The game was released for PlayStation 4, Windows, and Xbox One in June 2016.
+Mirror's Edge Catalyst is a 2016 first-person action-adventure platform game developed by DICE and published by Electronic Arts.
+It was released for PlayStation 4, Windows, and Xbox One in June 2016.
 It is a reboot of the 2008 game that focuses on protagonist Faith Connors.

-Mirror's Edge Catalyst received mixed reviews from critics upon release, with most reviewers praising the free-running gameplay and visuals, but criticising its storyline and combat system.
+Upon release, Mirror's Edge Catalyst received mixed reviews from critics, who praised the free-running gameplay and visuals, but criticized its storyline and combat system.

+In December 2023, all servers for Mirror's Edge Catalyst were shut down by EA, leaving all multiplayer game features inoperable and some achievements unobtainable.